-There is slow take up of four-byte AS numbers and little vendor support
+There is slow take up of four-byte AS numbers and little vendor support prop-065: Format for delegation and recording of 4-byte AS numbers The problem...

-- Add a new date to the schedule for introducing four-byte AS numbers: - From 1 July 2009, APNIC assigns: - Four-byte AS numbers by default - Two-byte AS numbers if a four-byte AS number is demonstrated to be unsuitable
+- Add a new date to the schedule for introducing four-byte AS numbers: - From 1 July 2009, APNIC assigns: - Four-byte AS numbers by default - Two-byte AS numbers if a four-byte AS number is demonstrated to be unsuitable prop-065: Format for delegation and recording of 4-byte AS numbers The solution...